 About Us: La Plata Electric Association, Inc. (LPEA) is a member owned, not-for-profit, electric distribution cooperative serving La Plata and Archuleta, with segments of Hinsdale, Mineral and San Juan counties.
-There are 22 cooperatives in Colorado, LPEA is the fifth largest cooperative in the state providing safe, reliable electricity at the lowest reasonable cost to approximately 34,000 members.
+There are 22 cooperatives in Colorado, LPEA is the fifth largest cooperative in the state providing safe, reliable electricity at the lowest reasonable cost to approximately 34,200 members and powering more than 46,450 meters.

 Headquarters: 45 Stewart Street, Durango, Colorado 81302 (Mailing Address: P.O.
 Box 2750, Durango, CO 81302-2750).